 Because our department is truly joint and BME Graduate degrees are from both universities, applications to the doctoral program submitted through UNC and NC State graduate schools are processed identically.
 All applications, regardless of submission origin, are evaluated equally by the Joint graduate admissions committee and the Joint Department’s graduate faculty.
 Therefore, students submitting applications to the doctoral program may do so through either campus equivalently.

-- Scores from the GRE general exam taken within the last five years.
+GRE scores are not required.
+However, if applicants choose to send in their scores, they may do so.
+Please note that scores from the GRE general exam must be taken within the last five years.
 UNC institution code: #5816.
-NC State institution code: #5496.
+NC State institution code: #5496

-- A 1–2 page personal statement discussing research interests and relevant background experience.
-The statement should identify professors within the department whom you are interested in working with.
+A 1–2 page personal statement discussing research interests and relevant background experience.
+The statement should identify professors within the department with whom you are interested in working.